gsoft-inc/github-guidelines/README.md

 # github-guidelines

+## Github Account

+GSoft doesn't have any specific requirements regarding which account you use to contribute to any of the organization repository.
+You can use your personal account or create a new account for GSoft related contributions.

+However, before contributing, you must link your Github account to [GSoft Github organization](https://github.com/gsoft-inc).
+To do so, **open a ticket with infra** and ask to be added to the `gsoft-inc` organization on Github.

 ## Repository name

 Repositories that are bound to an organization within GSoft or a product developed by GSoft should match the following naming convention: